lookit/lookit-api/docs/source/ember-app-installation.md

-Create or open a file named '.env' in the root of the ember-lookit-frameplayer directory, and add the following entries to use the Pipe WebRTC-based recorder: `PIPE_ACCOUNT_HASH` (reference to account to send video to) and `PIPE_ENVIRONMENT` (which environment, e.g. staging or production).
-These are available upon request.
+Create or open a file named '.env' in the root of the ember-lookit-frameplayer directory, and add the following entries to use the Pipe WebRTC-based recorder: `PIPE_ACCOUNT_HASH` (reference to account to send video to) and `PIPE_ENVIRONMENT` (which environment, e.g. development, staging, or production).
+These are available upon request if you need to use the actual Lookit environments.
+(If you are doing a very large amount of local testing, we may ask that you set up your own Pipe account.)

 ## Running / Development